gruntfutuk/codecoach/week5/sqlite_in_shell.md

 required a *client - server* setup, where the database system typically runs on a different computer server from the *client* application using the database.

-Unlike RDBMS offering like Oracle, DB2, SQLServer, mysql, etc., sqlite does not include any user management or access permissions, and only supports one writer at a time.
+Unlike RDBMS offering such as Oracle, DB2, SQLServer, mysql, etc., sqlite does not include any user management or access permissions, and only supports one writer at a time.
 Whilst it is suitable for running small websites that need read only for all but the content manager of the site, it is generally not suitable for multi-user applications.
+A sqlite database is stored in one file, which is highly portable.

 sqlite is a much better alternative to *database by files* (which is an application storing its own data in a collection of files to represent